 The Art of Jim Burns: Hyperluminal by Jim Burns

 A fabulous collection of art from the UK’s Jim Burns.
-The Art of Jim Burns: Hyperluminal features everything, from his initial sketches through to his final works and numerous published book covers.
-The pages of covers for novels from Science Fiction authors —Neil Gaiman, Greg Bear, and Terry Pratchett.
-Others include Robert Silverberg, Anne McCaffrey, Orson Scott Card, Joe Haldeman, John Meaney, Peter F Hamilton, Ricardo Pinto, and Timothy.
+The Art of Jim Burns: Hyperluminal features everything, from his initial sketches through to his final works and numerous published book covers, including novels from science Fiction authors Neil Gaiman, Greg Bear, and Terry Pratchett.
 The collection features artworks from Burns's extensive career from the 1970s to as recent years as 2014.
 The artworks are displayed on huge pages of this coffee table book.
 The size allows for a more clear view of the details that Burns put into his paintings.

 Star Trek: The Art of the Film by Mark Cotta Vaz